Murder of Alexandra Flores: Background of Renteria

 Renteria had a history with law enforcement before the Flores murder.
-In 1992 he was convicted of the offense of indecency with a child.
+In 1992, he was convicted of the offense of indecency with a child.
 In the course of the Flores trial, the victim of the 1992 incident testified that Renteria molested her at the age of 7.
 Renteria was a convicted sex offender on probation when he was seen on a Walmart security video leaving the store with Flores.

 Conviction

 Renteria was convicted of capital murder and sentenced to death in September 2003.
-Renteria has appealed his sentence multiple times, and each time, his sentence of capital murder is reinforced.
+He appealed his sentence multiple times, and each time his sentence of capital murder was upheld.
+Renteria was executed by lethal injection on November 16, 2023, at 7:11 PM CST.